freedomofpress/securedrop/docs/servers.rst

 When you are done, make sure you save the following information:

--  The IP address of the App Server
+-  The IP address of the *Application Server*
--  The IP address of the Monitor Server
+-  The IP address of the *Monitor Server*
 -  The non-root user's name and password for the servers.

 Test Connectivity